Why We Love It

 Landscape architects primarily operate from an office designing projects for their clients, though time spent at the jobsite once the project is underway is not uncommon.
 Their work takes the form of drawing sketches, preparing models, leveling cost estimates, arranging and coordinating a team to implement the approved plan once in place and meeting with clients regularly to discuss and deliver progress reports.

 Landscape architects utilize numerous different technologies to support and enhance their work.
 Drafting software allows landscape architects to prepare models of their proposed work, and many utilize GIS (geographic information systems) to allow for an easier assessment of varied geographical aspects of the proposed jobsite.
 This saves time by avoiding problematic or expensive areas and also contributes to the overall aesthetic of the final product, such as using cliffs to accentuate the view of the valley below.
 They can then present this information and the models to clients for feedback, finalizing the visual presentation and expediting the process.

 The everpresent desire for functional and gorgeous spaces will ensure employment opportunities in the near and distant future.
 Job growth is slightly above average for all occupations in the United States.
 Higher than average salaries and pleasant working conditions contribute to a competitive environment, especially in the larger and most prestigious firms, such as Michael Van Valkenburgh Associates (MVVA), Oehme van Sweden & Associates and PWP Landscape Architecture.

-Can I Become a Landscape Architect?
+How To Become a Landscape Architect

 Landscape Architect Salary Data